Sokoula/Server-Api-BnS-2017/README.md

 ## Key Features

+- **WebSite**: A comprehensive website offering seamless user experience with account profile viewing, including detailed character data, alongside an administrative panel for efficient user and content management.
 - **User Authentication**: Secure user registration and login with email and password validation.
+- **Admin Control Panel**: Comprehensive Admin Dashboard for efficient server and user management.
 - **Profile Management**: Full support for viewing and updating user profiles, including character data and account information.
 - **Character Management**: Tools for editing character details like faction, race, job, and other attributes.
 - **Virtual Currency Transactions**: APIs to manage and add in-game currency to user accounts.
+- **Item Management and Distribution**: Search the database for items by ItemID and dispatch them to user account characters via the admin panel.
+- **"Account Banning and Player Kicking**: Ability to impose a temporary or permanent account ban on a user, as well as the ability to promptly kick a player from the server.
+- **VIP Privileges Managementn**: Effortlessly manage and assign VIP privileges to users through the admin panel.
+This feature allows administrators to grant special in-game benefits and access to premium content, ensuring an enhanced experience for VIP players.
+- **Game Server Monitoring**: Real-time server monitoring that provides detailed insights into the number of players online, and their activity.
+This feature enables administrators to track server health,and monitor player.
+- **Game Server Statistics**: Game statistics with insightful charts displaying the number of registered accounts, including breakdowns by character races, genders, classes, factions, and levels.
 - **Database Integration**: Utilizes Microsoft SQL Server for managing user accounts, in-game data, and virtual currencies.
 - **Logging**: Optional logging feature, controlled through environment variables, allows detailed logging to console for debugging and monitoring.
 - **Scalability**: Designed to support a large number of users and database operations, ensuring performance and security for a Blade & Soul private server.
+- **System Statistics**: Monitor CPU Usage, Memory Usage, and Server API Process Information to assess server load and performance in real time, helping ensure smooth operation and quick issue resolution.

 ## Requirements